A Two-HCIZ Gaussian Matrix Model for Non-intersecting Brownian Bridges: The Two-HCIZ Ensemble and its Spectral Realization

-where $\dd M$ is the flat Lebesgue measure on the independent entries of $M$, and $Z_{A,B,t}$ is the normalization constant (partition function). \end{definition} This model consists of a standard GUE-type Gaussian measure on $M$, which is then dressed by two separate HCIZ-type integrals.
+\end{definition} This model consists of a standard GUE-type Gaussian measure on $M$, which is then dressed by two separate HCIZ-type integrals.
 The first integral couples the eigenvalues of $M$ to the start configuration $A$, while the second couples them to the end configuration $B$.
+Our first result shows that this ensemble gives exactly the fixed-time law of non-intersecting Brownian bridges.